Programme

 Overall, the School will provide almost 15 hours of frontal lectures (in person) with a final test that, if passed, will grant each PhD student several ECTSs.
 The exact amount of ECTSs that will be acquired has to be determined by each PhD program Academic Board.
 A fair and reasonable estimation is between 3 and 5 ECTSs.

-The School also has a Demo/Poster session where PhD students can show their latest research and achievements.
-A commission composed of sors and Researchers will evaluate the posters and, if available, the respective (facultative) demo.
+The School also has a Poster session where PhD students can show their latest research and achievements.
+A commission composed of Professors and Researchers will evaluate the posters.

 More details in the relative section.